How to Grow a Subreddit From Zero: The Complete Guide to Building an Active Community

 Seed the Content

 This is the most critical step that most community builders skip.
-Before inviting anyone to your subreddit, you need to make it look active.
+Before inviting anyone to your subreddit, you need to make it look active and useful.

 Post 20-30 pieces of quality content before promoting.
 This should include:

-• Link posts to relevant articles or resources
+- Link posts to relevant articles, videos, or resources from around the internet

-• A mix of post types to show the community's range
+- A mix of post types to show the community's range and potential

 Space these posts out over a few days so it does not look like one person dumped everything at once.
-Use different accounts if needed to make it appear like multiple community members are posting.
+Use different accounts if needed to make it appear like multiple community members are posting and commenting.

-This is where buying Reddit accounts becomes strategically valuable.
+This is where buying Reddit accounts becomes strategically useful.
 Having 3-5 accounts to seed initial content and comments creates the appearance of an active community from day one.

 Create Recurring Threads